FUN FACT: Glacier melt water when other runs are going dry.

 The next potential access is at the Highway 542 Warnick Bridge at mile 30.9.
 Parking near the bridge is limited but there is some shoulder space a short distance from the bridge.
 A good option is to pull out at mile 30.7 where there is a small parking area off the road on downstream river right.
 A gate prevents vehicles from driving on the old railroad grade (owned by the County and part of the Bay to Baker Trail that is under development) but you can hike back up towards the bridge where a good eddy and beach on the downstream river right side of the bridge provides good access.
-These lands along river right are owned by Whatcom Land Trust.
-Some have also secured permission to access the river through the private land on river left.

 For those who wish to access the river at the end of the canyon section the best access is Bourne St. located at mile 33.2 in Glacier.
 You can take this street one block north, turn right on Forest Street, and park in front of the Forest Service house.
 If you walk 100 yards east beyond the Forest Service house at the corner of Vaughn Ave. and Forest Street you will see an access trail headed north along the west bank of Gallop Creek that is a 1/4 mile hike to the confluence where Gallop Creek joins the North Fork Nooksack.
 This is the preferred access during the most sensitive time of salmon spawning (mid August to mid October) and paddlers are requested to use this access during that time which avoids the best salmon habitat located in lower gradient sections downstream.

 Continuing on Highway 542, the next access is the put-in at the bridge at mile 35.4.
 This is Douglas Fir Campground and there is parking for river day-use on the upstream river right side of the bridge.
 Sign in at the put-in (at the top of the steps that go down from the road) as this is important for documenting river use.
 For those who want to add an additional challenging section, see the description for the Horseshoe Bend section just upstream.